 With all that said, the Y600NC’s are enjoyable headphones to listen to.
 David Bowie’s Somebody Up There Likes Me is an entertaining and affable listen from start to end – in fact you’d be amiss to pinpoint anything that’s egregiously wrong with how they go about their business.
 There’s plenty of clarity, timing is robust and there’s a good amount of fine detail to chew on, but dig deeper and the Y600NC are just a good pair of headphones and not quite excellent.

-If a more energetic and enthusiastic pair of headphones is more what you’re after, the Sony WH-H910N are a pair to check out.
-The noise-cancelling performance is more adept, and they produce a more coherent and impactful performance.
-Plus, they’re not as massive looking.
+If a more energetic pair of headphones is what you’re after, the Sony WH-H910N are a pair to check out.
+The noise-cancelling performance is more adept, and they produce a more impactful performance and they’re not as massive looking.